Click on button above to view PA Watches/Warnings/Special Wx Statements.

 THURSDAY

-Mostly cloudy with rain likely in the morning, then partly sunny with a chance of rain showers in the afternoon.
-Highs in the lower 40s.
-Chance of rain 70 percent.
+Mostly sunny with a chance of showers.
+A chance of thunderstorms in the afternoon.
+Warm with highs in the lower 70s.
+Chance of rain 40 percent.

 12-48 Hr Surface Forecast Maps, TWC 4-Panel Surface Forecast, Fire Danger, Day 1 Precip, Day 2 Precip, Days 1-5 Precip, Severe Weather Pot.-Day 1, Day 2